Simple Living Sunday – The written word will live on

 Journal surrounded by tulips and a cup of tea - "The Power of the Written Word" written on the page

-Simple Living Sunday17 Comments on Simple Living Sunday – The written word will live on
+Simple Living Sunday20 Comments on Simple Living Sunday – The written word will live on

 Simple Living Sunday – The written word will live on

-Is blogging dead?
-I’ve seen many pose this question over the last few months as bloggers lament a drop in engagement on their sites.
-Today is Dictionary Day—a perfect day to recognize the power of words.
-Today’s Simple Living Sunday post celebrates the written word, and why I believe it will live on long after platforms like TikTok have had their day.
+October 16 is Dictionary Day—a perfect day to recognize the power of words.
+Today’s Simple Living Sunday post celebrates the written word, and why I believe it will live on in an AI-obsessed world and long after platforms like TikTok have had their day.

 I like things written down.
 Then you’ve got them for good.